asottile-archive/flake8-2020/README.md

 flake8 plugin which checks for misuse of `sys.version` or `sys.version_info`

-this will become a problem when `python3.10` or `python4.0` exists (presumably during the year 2020).
+This becomes a problem with Python 3.10, final release 2021-10-04.

 you might also find an early build of [python3.10] useful